write-the-docs-quorum/quorum-meetups/zoom-coordinator-guide.md

 ```
 TITLE: Video of "presentation title" is now available

 Thank you to all of you who were able to attend our recent session with the [presenter name].
-If you missed the event or would like to revisit the talk, it's now available on the Write the Docs YouTube channel: [link]
+If you missed the event or would like to revisit the talk, it's now available on the Write the Docs Podcasts and Meetups YouTube channel: [link]

 We have meetups once a quarter, so our next event will be in [month of next meetup].
 We hope to see you there!
 ```